SAP/script-to-package-tool-for-macos/README.md

 **Script2Pkg has multiple configuration options and can be configured for the following:**

 * Notifying you when packages are created.
 * Choosing where newly-created installer packages are stored.
 * How to handle cases where an existing package has the same name as the package you’re creating.
 * Setting a specific package identifier.
-For more information on installer package identifiers,please see the Glossary.

 * Setting a specific package version.
-For more information on installer package versions,please see the Glossary.

 * Choosing if the packages created by this tool will create an installer package receipt.
-For more information on installer package receipts,please see the Glossary.

 # Documentation